awesomephant/blog/work/lilly-gothe.md

 intro: Catalogue website for the illustrator Lilly Gothe
 ---

-{% include "fig.liquid", src: "/assets/lillygothe-screen.mp4", class: "medium"%}
+{% include "fig.liquid", src: "/assets/lillygothe-screen.mp4", class: "large", alt: "Cropped, animated screenshot of lillygothe.com"%}

 Design and development by me.
 Typeset in Haas Unica by Toshi Omagari/Monotype and PicNic by Mariel Nils/velvetyne.fr.